bdaiinstitute/lottery_tickets/README.md

 python evaluate.py evaluation.model_path=checkpoints/fm_seed_1001/checkpoints/fm_policy_final.pt +new_noise=True
 ```

-If you'd like to generate a large number of tickets, you can run the following bash script:
+If you'd like to generate a large number of tickets, you can run the following bash script (TODO: Put options for passing checkpoint, output dir, num episodes, etc. as arguments for bash script, or just edit evaluate.py to do loop more effeciently).
+This will generate a folder that will contain subdirs, each subdir representing the results of a ticket:

 ```
 bash generate_tickets.sh
 ```

 ## Evaluating an existing franka-sim lottery ticket
 You can evaluate the saved `init_x.pt` of a model by passing a path as an argument to the script via `noise_path` parameter.
 For example, you can download a golden ticket for `fm_seed_1001` checkpoint (and the other checkpoints) we've found via: